New River (Kanawha River tributary): History

 The fur trading Batts and Fallam expedition of 1671, sent by Colonel Abraham Wood, was the first recorded exploration of the river.
 Variant names of the New River include "Wood River" and "Wood's River", after Abraham Wood.
 Mary Draper Ingles traversed the gorge during her 1755 escape from captivity among the Shawnees.
 Hiking or driving through New River Gorge today will provide glimpses of old stone walls, foundations of homes and buildings, coal mine entrances, and coke ovens decaying alongside the railroad tracks.

 The New River and its Gorge and Valley have been turned into protected parks and recreation areas along much of the river.
 Congress has designated the New River Gorge the "New River Gorge National River".
 The choice of national river designation came about through a long series of discussions among interested parties.
 A grassroots coalition formed and pleaded the case for protection of the area in Congress.
 The initial goal, however, was not protective designation of the gorge in West Virginia, but stopping an engineering project on the Virginia-North Carolina border.
 Plans had been proposed in the early 1960s to dam the New River in Virginia, backing up water into North Carolina for pumped storage, the production of hydroelectric power, and the regular flushing of pollution downstream.
 Proponents called it the Blue Ridge Pumped Storage Project.
 Many citizens in West Virginia felt that such a dam would negatively affect the gorge.
 Water flow and quality were major concerns.
 These West Virginia opponents to the dam joined those in Virginia and North Carolina and helped block the dam before shifting attention toward protection of the New River in West Virginia.
 The coalition ultimately chose a designation for the New River Gorge that would have a chance of success in Congress.
 That designation passed Congress in 1978.

 Recreation

-The New River is spanned by the New River Gorge Bridge near Fayetteville, West Virginia, which is open for BASE jumping on Bridge Day.
-It is also a very popular river for white water rafting (class II-IV in season, IV-V during the spring run-off), and several commercial outfitters offer a variety of guided trips.
-Though the water is colder in spring, the river is more challenging.
-Near the bridge, there are over 1400 single pitch sport climbs and trails suitable for hiking and mountain biking.
+The New River exhibits class II to IV rapids in the summer, making it a popular whitewater rafting and kayaking destination.
+The spring runoff brings class IV and V rapids.
+Several commercial outfitters offer guided river trips.
+New River Gorge National Park and Preserve contains numerous trails for hiking and mountain biking, as well as over 1400 established rock climbs.

+The New River is spanned near Fayetteville, West Virginia, by the New River Gorge Bridge (US 19).
+"Bridge Walk" tours are offered on the 2 ft wide steel catwalk running under the bridge deck.
+The bridge is also open for BASE jumping once annually on Bridge Day.

+Fishing

+Multiple West Virginia state record fish were caught along the New River.